percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/docker/index.md

     ---

-You can store data from your PMM in:
+You can store data from PMM in:

 1. [Docker volume](run_with_vol.md) (Preffered method)
 2. [Data container](run_with_data_container.md)